learn-co-students/react-static-components-lab-rcdd_202103_irq_few/README.md

 automatic, programmable, digital computer][computer]!

 [Admiral Grace Hopper][hopper], on the other hand, was an American computer scientist and United States Navy
-admiral.
+admiral   .
 She was a pioneer of computer programming who popularized the idea of machine-independent programming languages, which led to the development of COBOL.

 ## Deliverables